-Councilor Friedrichs pointed out that limiting units to 12 in one building isn't really workforce housing.
+Chair Pro Tem Friedman asked if a maximum of 12 units in one building is really as dense as it needs to be for workforce housing.
 Mr. Rasmussen said one of the goals of the ordinance wasn't to have large apartment buildings in the Overlay District.